pheymann/artie/README.md

 # [WIP] artie {from rrt := rest-refactoring-test-framework}
-You want to change a (legacy) REST service which has no tests and it is impossible to write some without rebuilding the whole thing?
+You want to change a (legacy) REST service which has no tests and it is impossible to write some tests without rebuilding the whole thing?
 If so this tool may help you.
 It is a small framework to generate REST request from different data sets, run them against two instances of your service (old and new) and compare the responses.